ELLIPSECT: A surface brightness analysis tool for GALFIT 3: EllipSect

 \subsection{The Algorithm}

 {\texttt{EllipSect}} was designed to be user-friendly for most users.
-It omits any direct interaction with the code or translation of \texttt{GALFIT 3} 's data format.
-The program is efficiently executed via the command line.
-It only requires the latest \texttt{GALFIT 3} 's model output files.
+It omits any direct interaction with the code or translation of \texttt{GALFIT 3} 's data format. \texttt{EllipSect} is executed from the command line.
+It requires only the latest \texttt{GALFIT 3} model output files.

-\texttt{GALFIT 3}'s output files consist of a data cube in FITS format, which includes the original image but chopped into the fit region, the model image, and residual image (i.e., galaxy image $-$ model image), a file named {\tt galfit.nn} (where {\tt nn} indicates the number of attempts run by \texttt{GALFIT 3}).
+\texttt{GALFIT 3}'s output files consist of a data cube in FITS format, which includes the original image (chopped into the fit region), the model image, and the residual image (i.e., galaxy image $-$ model image), as well as a file named {\tt galfit.nn} (where {\tt nn} indicates the number of attempts run by \texttt{GALFIT 3}).
 This last file contains the parameters that fit each component of the model.
-Additionally, \texttt{GALFIT 3} creates a log file including the model parameter values and their errors. \texttt{EllipSect} uses the \texttt{GALFIT} output file ({\tt galfit.nn}) to parse the input magnitude zero point, plate scale, mask file name, output file, and model parameters.
+Additionally, \texttt{GALFIT 3} creates a log file that includes the model parameter values and their associated errors. \texttt{EllipSect} uses the \texttt{GALFIT} output file ({\tt galfit.nn}) to parse the input magnitude zero point, plate scale, mask file name, output file, and model parameters.

-The output \texttt{GALFIT 3} file may contain information about the simultaneous fit of neighboring galaxies to the target galaxy.
-Using the distances among model components, \texttt{EllipSect} can discern which components belong to each galaxy.
+The output \texttt{GALFIT 3} file may include information about the simultaneous fits of neighboring galaxies to the target galaxy.
+Using the distances among the model components, \texttt{EllipSect} can identify the elements associated with each galaxy.